droonga/droonga.org/tutorial/1.0.4/add-replica/index.md

     # apt-get install -y ruby ruby-dev build-essential nodejs nodejs-legacy npm
     # gem install droonga-engine
     # npm install -g droonga-http-server

+For the new node, you have to copy the `catalog.json` from existing node of the cluster.

+    (on 192.168.0.12)
     # mkdir ~/droonga

-For the new node, you have to setup a `catalog.json` includes only one node, based on the existing one on another node.
+    # scp 192.168.0.10:~/droonga/catalog.json ~/droonga/

+Note, you cannot add a non-empty node to an existing cluster.
+If the computer was used as a Droonga node in old days, then you must clear old data at first.

     (on 192.168.0.12)
+    # kill $(cat $PWD/droonga-engine.pid)
+    # rm -rf ~/droonga
+    # mkdir ~/droonga
     # scp 192.168.0.10:~/droonga/catalog.json ~/droonga/
-    # droonga-engine-catalog-modify --source=~/droonga/catalog.json \
-                                    --update \
-                                    --hosts=192.168.0.12

 Let's start the server.